This post may contain affiliate links. Please see my disclosure policy for details.

 Did you know that there was a Kelvingrove Park Outlander location?
 Because I didn’t until I did some further research on Glasgow!

-Although there are many Boston scenes in Outlander, not one of those was actually shot in the states.
-They were, in fact, all shot in Bonnie Scotland.
+Although there are many Boston scenes in Outlander, not one of those was actually filmed in the states.
+They were, in fact, all filmed in Bonnie Scotland.

 Kelvingrove Park is located in the bohemian West End of Glasgow, which is the perfect place to start an Outlander walking tour and explore some of the famous attractions nearby.